 Goal

-The purpose of the LCU project is to support the Ukrainian government to pursue an active, effective and above all sustainable energy and climate policy.
-The assistance aims to enhance policy processes along three dimensions: long-term-orientation, consistency and factbasis.
-The ultimate goal of the policy advice is to trigger policy decisions that imply a lower emission-pathway.
+The purpose of the LCU project was to support the Ukrainian government to pursue an active, effective and above all sustainable energy and climate policy.
+The assistance aimed to enhance policy processes along three dimensions: long-term-orientation, consistency and factbasis.
+The ultimate goal of the policy advice was to trigger policy decisions leading on to a lower emission-pathway.
 A stable and sustainable energy policy is linked to sustainable economic growth, a resilient infrastructure and sustainable industrialisation.

-The LCU project is designed to work in a demand-driven, results-oriented, and open manner.
-Instead of offering ready-made solutions, the idea of the LCU project is to identify the relevant questions together with Ukrainian decision-makers and to tackle these questions in co-creation with Ukrainian experts.
-In addition, we set the course for a modern climate policy by providing the government with demanddriven analytical support and policy proposals.
+The LCU project was designed to work in a demand-driven, results-oriented, and open manner.
+Instead of offering ready-made solutions, the idea behind LCU was to identify the relevant questions together with Ukrainian decision-makers and to tackle them in co-operation with Ukrainian experts.
+In addition, we’ve set the course for a modern climate policy by providing the government with demand-driven analytical support and policy proposals.

-We work in close cooperation with Ukrainian decision-makers to ensures the political relevance of the treated topics, the optimal application of local knowledge, and to enhances political ownership.
-Moreover, co-creation helps to strengthen analytical capacities in Ukrainian authorities and civil society on a long-term and sustainable basis.
+We worked in close cooperation with Ukrainian decision-makers to ensures the political relevance of the treated topics, the optimal application of local knowledge, and the enhancement of political ownership.
+Moreover, co-creation helped strengthening analytical capacities in Ukrainian authorities and civil society on a long-term and sustainable basis.

-By developing a model of Ukraine’s electricity system, the LCU project team explores major trade-offs, interdependencies, drivers and uncertainties in the long-term planning of energy generation and transmission capacities.
+By developing a model of Ukraine’s electricity system, the LCU project team exploreed major trade-offs, interdependencies, drivers and uncertainties in the long-term planning of energy generation and transmission capacities.
 This is of crucial importance for the question of how to safely increase the share of renewables in energy generation.
-The rigidities of a modelling framework helps to ensure consistency of the arguments and hence allows a fruitful discussion.
-Regular bilateral meetings with the most important stakeholders do identify the relevant topics for policy making in Ukraine, thus ensuring that the project works in a results-oriented way.
-Moreover, all publications are made accessible to the public.
+The rigidities of a modelling framework helped to ensure argumentative consistency and hence allowed a fact-based and fruitful discussion.
+Regular bilateral meetings with the most important stakeholders were held to identify the relevant topics for policy making in Ukraine, ensuring that the project works in a results-oriented way.